 It is important that the student understands the purpose of assessment in the clinical placement.
 As part of the student’s preparation for clinical placement, the university will have explained the assessment process.
-As a Clinical Educator, it is worth remembering how clinical assessment will be a different experience for students.
+As a student supervisor, it is worth remembering how clinical assessment will be a different experience for students.
 Students may be used to exams and assignments.
 The strategies used in these one-off assignment pieces may not be so helpful in the clinical setting.
 The idea of ‘not doing things right’ and receiving feedback can be a daunting challenge for some students.

 Smith (2013) identified a number of ways that assessment during a practical placement is unique.